GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

  * 0x1000000-0x3fffffff: Application-defined Reason

 A client might receive multicast packets that it can not associate with any channel ID, or that cannot be verified as matching hashes from MC_INTEGRITY frames, or cannot be decrypted.
-This traffic is presumed either to have been corrupted in transit or to have been sent by someone other than the legitimate sender of traffic for the channel, possibly by an attacker or a misconfigured sender in the network.
+This traffic is presumed either to have been corrupted in transit or to have been sent by someone other than the legitimate sender of traffic for the channel, possibly by an attacker or a misconfigured sender.
 If these packets are addressed to an (S,G) that is used for reception in one or more known channels, the client MAY leave these channels with reason "Excessive Spurious traffic".

 # Frames Carried in Channel Packets

-Multicast channels will contain normal QUIC 1-rtt data packets (see Section 17.3.1 of {{RFC9000}}) except using the Channel ID instead of a Connection ID.
+Multicast channels will contain normal QUIC 1-RTT data packets (see Section 17.3.1 of {{RFC9000}}) except using the Channel ID instead of a Connection ID.
 The packets are protected with the keys derived from the secrets in MC_KEY frames for the corresponding channel.

-Data packet hashes will also be sent in MC_INTEGRITY frames, as keys cannot be trusted for integrity due to giving them to too many receivers, as in {{I-D.draft-krose-multicast-security}}.
+Data packet hashes will also be sent in MC_INTEGRITY frames, as keys cannot be trusted for integrity due to giving them to too many receivers, as described in {{I-D.draft-krose-multicast-security}}.

-The 1-rtt packets in multicast channels will have a restricted set of frames.
+The 1-RTT packets in multicast channels will have a restricted set of frames.
-Since the channel is strictly 1-way server to client, the general principle is that broadcastable shared server->client data frames can be sent, but frames that make sense only for individualized connections cannot.
+Since the channel is strictly 1-way server to client, the general principle is that broadcastable shared server->client data frames can be sent, but frames that make sense only for individualized connections or that are sent client-to-server cannot.

 Permitted: